alwindoss/gnuhealth/federation/thalamus/thalamus/doc/thalamus.rst

 #. **Message server**: A concentrator and message relay from and to
-   the participating nodes in the GNU Health Federation and the GNU Health Information System (MongoDB).
+   the participating nodes in the GNU Health Federation and the GNU Health Information System (PgSQL).
 Some of the participating nodes include the GNU Health HMIS, MyGNUHealth mobile PHR application, laboratories, research institutions and civil offices.